Test ID: HBAG Hepatitis B Surface Antigen, Serum

 Clinical Information

-Hepatitis B virus (HBV) is endemic throughout the world.
-The infection is spread primarily through percutaneous contact with infected blood products (eg, blood transfusion, sharing of needles by intravenous drug addicts).
-The virus is also found in various human body fluids, and it is known to be spread through oral and genital contacts.
+Hepatitis B virus (HBV) is a DNA virus that is endemic throughout the world.
+The infection is spread primarily through percutaneous contact with infected blood products (eg, blood transfusion, sharing of needles among injection drug users).
+The virus is also found in various human body fluids, and it is known to be spread through oral and genital contact.
 HBV can be transmitted from mother to child during delivery through contact with blood and vaginal secretions, but it is not commonly transmitted transplacentally.

-Hepatitis B surface antigen (HBsAg) is the first serologic marker appearing in the serum at 6 to 16 weeks following exposure to HBV.
+HBV surface antigen (HBsAg) is the first serologic marker appearing in the serum at 6 to 8 weeks following exposure to HBV.
 In acute infection, HBsAg usually disappears in 1 to 2 months after the onset of symptoms.
 Persistence of HBsAg for more than 6 months in duration indicates development of either a chronic carrier state or chronic HBV infection.

 Interpretation